wjallen/api-user-guide/docs/api-essentials/share_data_with_others.rst

 .. code-block:: bash

    # Search for another user by first name
-   $ tapis profiles search --first-name eq William
+   $ tapis profiles search --first-name eq John

    # Search for another user by last name
-   $ tapis profiles search --last-name eq Allen
+   $ tapis profiles search --last-name eq Doe

    # Search for another user by email address
-   $ tapis profiles search --email eq wallen@tacc.utexas.edu
+   $ tapis profiles search --email eq jdoe@utexas.edu

 Once you have identified the correct username, you can query it to make sure it